netresearch/akeneo/README.md

   If you use MongoDb you must provide a database name, which will be used for the product collections

+- EXPORT_PATH

+  Set this to change the directory to where exports should go.

 ## GitHub